Russell L. Wavrin, MD

 She believes that at an OB-GYN she has the privilege of providing care for healthy women needing preventative exams, as well as specialty care for woman with various female health concerns.
 What she most enjoys about her practice is her ability to connect to patients in all phases of their lives, from adolescents needing their first gynecological exam; to caring for expectant mothers through their pregnancy; to helping individuals or couples to achieve their desire to have a family; and attending to the special concerns for women going through the perimenopausal and postmenopausal years.

-She resides in Minnetonka with her husband and two sons.
+She has launched 2 adult sons and presently resides in Minnetonka with her husband and dog.

 Mary Anne Jacob, MD